rmruano/FutureJS/README.md

 FutureJS
 ========

-An easy to use JavaScript library for returning futures/promises without any dependencies.
-Also supports future grouping providing automatic wait-for-completion and evaluation of all grouped Futures.
+An easy to use JavaScript library for returning futures/promises without any dependencies and with full browser support.
+It also supports future grouping providing automatic wait-for-completion and evaluation of all grouped Futures.
+There are a lot of libraries out there as well, like jQuery's promises, also, native promises support is on it's way.
+I started this library long time ago by taking a whole different approach to the same problem which I still prefer and find easier.

 FutureGroups will resolve to:
 - *success*: if every future is success.